Fordalex/calendar/readme.md

 ### Bugs

 - When creating an event, if the input has "'" the data won't save to the database.
+- If a date isn't saved in the session the yearly and monthly calendar won't be displayed.

+### Left to implement

+- Need to give the user the ability to repeat an event yearly or it be a one time occasion.
+- Add a carousel for the monthly calendar view.

 ### Acknowledgements